tap349/tap349.github.io/_posts/2016-03-31-bundler-and-spring.md

   alias sidekiq='bundle exec sidekiq --config ./config/sidekiq.yml'
   ```

-  sidekiq and guard are run with `bundle exec` because there are no
+  sidekiq and Guard are run with `bundle exec` because there are no
   spring binstubs for them (and it doesn't make sense to make one
-  for guard since it's using `rspec` spring binstub inside) - still
+  for Guard since it's using `rspec` spring binstub inside) - still
   we need to run their bundle versions.